How To Install Discourse on Ubuntu 18.04

 - cd /var/discourse

-Note that this email address will be made the Discourse admin by default when the first user registers with that email.
-You’ll also need this email address later when you set up Discourse from its web control panel.
+Note that this email address will become the Discourse administrator default.
+Later, you will need to reuse this email address when you set up Discourse from its control panel.

 Enter your SMTP server details for these questions.
 If you’re using Mailgun, the SMTP server address will be

-smtp.mailgun.org, the user name and password are SMTP credentials for your domain under domains tab.
+smtp.mailgun.org, and the username and password are the SMTP credentials for your domain under Mailgun’s domains tab.

-Finally, you will be asked to confirm all the settings you just entered.
-After you confirm your settings, the script will generate a configuration file called
+Finally, the Discourse installation script will ask you to confirm all these settings.
+Confirm your settings, and the script will generate a configuration file called

-Note: If you need to change or fix these settings after bootstrapping, edit your
+Note: If you need to change or fix these settings after installation, edit your

 /containers/app.yml file and run